Labret Piercings: Guide & Images

-The labret piercing has become a hugely popular stylistic symbol for women and men alike of the past several years.
+The labret piercing has become a hugely popular symbol of style for women and men alike over the past several years.

 What Is A Labret Piercing?

-While the most common type of labret piercing is the single central perforation beneath the lower lip, there are many different and popular variations to this piercing, which include:
+While the most common type of labret piercing is the single central perforation beneath the bottom lip, there are many variations of this piercing, of which the more popular are:

 Vertical Labret Piercing